The history of these years

 will hold, with but two exceptions, for the next forty-nine years.
 John

 Donnelly, '40, is named Assistant Secretary.

-In our eighty-two years, almost one thousand men have served
+In our eighty-nine years, almost one thousand men have served

 on our Board of Governors.
 Some have served as little as one month

 while others have performed dedicated service for many years.
 We

 would like to recognize the thirty one Class Representatives who served

 Patrick J. Boyle, '49 - November, 1954 - Present Leonard F. Knobbs, '53 - November, 1956 - Present Francis J. Devinney, '42

 - November, 1950 to November, 1951; January, 1954 to September, 2011.

 Richard C. McGrath, '39 - July, 1943 to November, 1951; November,